dotnet/xcsync/docs/CONTRIBUTING.md

 ## Localization

-If you are contributing to Xcsync, please ensure that all strings are localized.
+If you are contributing to xcsync, please ensure that all strings are localized.
 New strings are added to the `src/xcsync/Resources/Strings.resx` file.

 ## Generating local NuGet packages